alemantus/simplebot3/Readme.md

   - Orbbec femto bolt camera
   - Of the roarm2
   - The robot arm extended with gripper

-- MoveIt2 for the roarm
+- MoveIt2 for arm with 5 DoF and gripper
-- Nav2

 ## Showcase Files